-- 22. This is becoming a less significant issue for the Authority.
-At 31 March 2017, the Authority had £28.0m of long term debt to fund capital expenditure and a further £0.3m of finance lease obligations.
-No additional borrowing is planned for 2018/19.
-Further significant capital spending is projected over the next few years.
-The revenue impact of the planned spend for 2018/19 is included within the budget, and the level of borrowing is within the limits set as part of the bi-annual review of capital financing. - 23.
-At 30 November 2017, the cash balance is projected to be £16m.
+- 22. At 31 March 2018, the Authority had £27.0m of long-term debt to fund capital expenditure and a further £0.1m of finance lease obligations.
+The affordability of the capital programme will be a key factor for the Authority over the next few years.
+Only if the overall capital programme can deliver financial benefits to offset the additional revenue burden of its financing costs will projects be initiated.
+The revenue impact of the planned spend for 2019-20 is included within the budget, and the level of borrowing is within the limits set as part of the bi-annual review of capital financing. - 23.
+At 31 March 2019, the cash balance is projected to be £8.1m.
+There is potential for the Authorities cash balances to become depleted because of ongoing needs to use reserves to balance the budget.
+This will need to be considered as the Authority prepares its medium term plan 2020 to 2024.
+In addition, the budget is prepared on the basis that a plan is prepared to balance the budget without the use of reserves by the 2021-22 financial year.

-THE AUTHORITY'S TRACK RECORD IN BUDGET MANAGEMENT, INCLUDING ITS ABILITY TO MANAGE IN-YEAR BUDGET PRESSURES audit report confirmed that the Fire & Rescue Authority can take substantial assurance from the budgetary controls in place.
+THE AUTHORITY'S TRACK RECORD IN BUDGET MANAGEMENT, INCLUDING ITS ABILITY TO MANAGE IN-YEAR BUDGET PRESSURES

 24. The Authority has a proven track record in financial management and has been able to restrict expenditure to keep within the overall budget.
-The most recent internal
+The most recent independent internal audit report published in February 2018 confirmed that the Fire Authority could take substantial assurance from the budgetary controls in place.